 Our revenue is primarily derived from our AM fully integrated hardware and software solution based on our proprietary L-PBF technology.
-Sapphire, Sapphire 1MZ, Sapphire XC and Sapphire XC 1MZ metal AM printer using our L-PBF technology and Assure quality validation software (collectively referred to as the "3D Printer").
+Our products include Sapphire, Sapphire 1MZ, Sapphire XC and Sapphire XC 1MZ metal AM printer using our L-PBF technology and Assure quality validation software (collectively referred to as the "3D Printer").
 Contracts for 3D Printers also include post-sale customer support services ("Support Services"), except for our distributor partners, which are qualified to perform support services.

 We sell our fully integrated hardware and software AM solutions through two types of transaction models: a 3D Printer sale transaction and a recurring payment transaction ("Recurring Payment").
-Support services are included with a 3D Printer sale transaction and a recurring payment transaction.
+Support services are included with a 3D Printer sale transaction and a Recurring Payment transaction.
 For 3D Printer sale transactions where the support service period has expired, customers may purchase extended support service contracts.

 3D Printer sale transactions - can be divided into two categories: structured fixed purchase price and sale and utilization (variable consideration) fee model.
 In the sale and utilization fee model, customers pay a partial amount upfront to acquire the system, which is less than the full purchase price.
 This amount is then complemented by an hourly usage fee for the duration of the system's life.
 The variable payments are recognized when there is an event that determines the amount of variable consideration to be paid.
-There was no revenue related to variable consideration during the three months ended March 31, 2024 and 2023.